All You Need to Know About Indonesia: A Guide for Tourists

 Terminal 2 provides free Wi-Fi.

-Transfer to Jakarta is possible on bus departing from the arrivals area at Terminals 2 and 3.
+Transfer to Jakarta is possible on the bus departing from the arrivals area at Terminals 2 and 3.

 Address: Soekarno-Hatta Jakarta International Airport, Tangerang, Banten, Indonesia